knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 _In this blog post, you will learn how to recognize when the activator is on the data path and what triggers that behavior._

-The [activator](https://github.com/knative/serving/tree/main/docs/scaling#activator) acts as a component on the data path to enable traffic buffering when a service is scaled to zero.
-One lesser-known feature of the activator is that it can act as a request buffer that handles back pressure, protecting a Knative service from overloading.
-For this, a Knative service can define how much traffic it can handle using [annotations](https://knative.dev/docs/serving/autoscaling/autoscaling-targets/#configuring-targets).
-The autoscaler component will use this information to calculate the number of pods needed to handle the incoming traffic for a specific Knative service.

-In detail, when serving traffic, a Knative service can operate in two modes: the `proxy` mode and the `serve` mode.
+A Knative service can operate in two modes when serving traffic: the `proxy` mode and the `serve` mode.
-When in proxy mode, the activator is on the data path (which means the incoming requests are routed through the activator component), and it will stay on the path until certain conditions are met (more on this later).
+When in proxy mode, the [activator component](https://github.com/knative/serving/tree/main/docs/scaling#activator) is on the data path (which means the incoming requests are routed through the activator), and it will stay on the path until certain conditions are met (more on this later).
 If these conditions are met, the activator will be removed from the data path, and the service will transition to serve mode.
 For example, when a service scales from/to zero, the activator is added to the data path by default.
 This default setting often confuses users, as the activator will not be removed from the path unless enough capacity is available.
-This is by intention, as one of the activator's roles (as mentioned above) is to offer back pressure capabilities so that a Knative service is not overloaded by incoming traffic.
+This is by intention, as one of the activator's roles is to offer back pressure capabilities (acting as a request buffer) so that a Knative service is not overloaded by incoming traffic.
+In addition, a Knative service can define how much traffic it can handle using [annotations](https://knative.dev/docs/serving/autoscaling/autoscaling-targets/#configuring-targets).
+The autoscaler component will use this information to calculate the number of pods needed to handle the incoming traffic for a specific Knative service.

 ## Background

 The default pod autoscaler in Knative (KPA) is a sophisticated algorithm that uses metrics from pods to make scaling decisions.
 Let's see in detail what happens when a new Knative service is created.

-Once the user creates a new service the corresponding Knative reconciler creates a Knative `Configuration` and a Knative `Route` for that service.
+Once the user creates a new service the corresponding Knative reconciler creates a Knative `Configuration` and a Knative `Route` for that service (more on the Knative K8s resources [here](https://github.com/knative/specs/blob/main/specs/serving/overview.md).
-Then the Configuration reconciler creates a `Revision` resource and the reconciler for the latter will create a PodAutoscaler(PA) resource along with the K8s deployment for the service.
+Then the Configuration reconciler creates a `Revision` resource and the reconciler for the latter will create a `PodAutoscaler` (PA) resource along with the K8s deployment for the service.
 The Route reconciler will create the `Ingress` resource that will be picked up by the Knative net-* components responsible for managing traffic locally in the cluster and externally to the cluster.

 Now, the creation of the PA triggers the KPA reconciler, which goes through certain steps to set up an autoscaling configuration for the revision:

 - creates an internal Decider resource that holds the initial desired scale in `decider.Status.DesiredScale`and sets up a pod scaler via the multi-scaler component.
-The pod scaler calculates a new Scale result every two seconds and makes a decision based on the condition `decider.Status.DesiredScale != scaledResult.DesiredPodCount` whether to trigger a new reconciliation for the KPA reconciler.
+The pod scaler calculates a new Scale result every two seconds and makes a decision based on the condition whether the desired scale isn't equal to the pod count.
+If it is not, it will trigger a new reconciliation for the KPA reconciler.
 The goal is the KPA to get the latest scale result.

 - creates a Metric resource that triggers the metrics collector controller to set up a scraper for the revision pods.

 - calls a scale method that decides the number of wanted pods and also updates the K8s raw deployment that corresponds to the revision.

-- creates/updates a ServerlessService (SKS) that holds info about the operation mode (proxy or serve) and stores the number of activators that should be used in proxy mode.
+- creates/updates a `ServerlessService` (SKS) that holds info about the operation mode (proxy or serve) and stores the number of activators that should be used in proxy mode.
   The number of activators specified in the SKS depends on the capacity that needs to be covered.

 - updates the PA and reports the active and wanted pods in the PA's status